Global Engagement > Student Resources > International Student & Scholar Services > Tax Responsibilities

 2. Income covered by a tax treaty

-If you received this type of income, the 1042-S will be mailed to you by March 15th by the payer.
+If you received this type of income, the payer will mail Form 1042-S to you by March 15th.

-Note: Only Non-resident Aliens receive this form.
-If your tax status changes to a Resident Alien you will not get a 1042-S. Login to Sprintax to check your tax status if you're not sure.
+Note: Only Non Resident Aliens receive this form.
+If your tax status changes to Resident Alien, you will not receive a Form 1042-S. Login to Sprintax to check your tax status if you're not sure.

-U.S. entry and exit dates for current and past visits to the U.S. In addition to passport stamps, you can review or print your U.S.travel history here
+U.S. entry and exit dates for current and past visits to the U.S. In addition to passport stamps, you can review or print your U.S. travel history at the I-94 site here.

 * 1099 This form reports miscellaneous income.
-Can be interest on bank accounts, stocks, bonds, dividends, earning through freelance employment
+Can be interest on bank accounts, stocks, bonds, dividends, or earnings through freelance employment on Optional Practical Training.

-1098-T This form is is NOT needed and can NOT be used for a nonresident tax return because NRAs are not eligible to claim education expense tax credits.
+1098-T This form is NOT needed by Non Resident Aliens for tax purposes and can NOT be used for a nonresident tax return because NRAs are not eligible to claim education expense tax credits.

 2) Create a Sprintax Account.

-You will receive an email from ISS in February providing you with a link to Sprintax to set up your account as well as your unique code to use on Sprintax.
+You will receive an email from ISS in February with your unique code to use on Sprintax and a link to Sprintax to set up your account.
 This unique code will cover the costs of the federal tax return and 8843 at no cost to you.
-Open your new Sprintax account by creating a UserID and password or if you have an existing account on Sprintax you can log in using your existing credentials.
+Open your new Sprintax account by creating a UserID and password, or log in to your existing Sprintax account using your existing credentials.

 3) Follow the Sprintax Instructions.

-With U.S. Income: Sprintax will generate your "tax return documents", including either a 1040NR-EZ or a longer form 1040NR, depending on your circumstances.
+With U.S. Income: Sprintax will generate your "tax return documents", including the Form 1040NR and the 8843.

 4) (With US Income only) If required, complete your state tax return.

-After you finish your federal return, Sprintax will inform you if you need to complete a state tax return.
-If so, they will give you the option to use Sprintax for an individual fee.
-However, it is your choice to use them or to do the state tax return on your own.
+After you finish your federal return, Sprintax will let you know whether you need to file a state tax return.
+If so, they will give you the option to use Sprintax to complete a State Tax return for an individual fee.
+You may also choose to prepare the state tax return yourself.

-5) Mail your completed federal and/or state forms to IRS and/or state tax authorities.
+5) File Online or Mail your completed federal and/or state forms to IRS and/or state tax authorities.

-Remember to read the mailing instructions that Sprintax provides.
+Remember to read the mailing instructions provided by Sprintax.
 If you have dependents, each one must mail their 8843 in a separate envelope.

 What is a 1098-T form?